An Athlete’s Biggest Dream – Delta’s Committed Athletes

 Avatar photo

 fancyrobbins Fancy Robbins is a senior taking her fourth year of journalism at Delta High School.
-She enjoys hanging out with friends and family and watching her favorite shows, Gilmore Girls and Victorious.
+She enjoys hanging out with friends and family and watching her favorite shows.
 She loves to write and is going to Ball State University to study sports journalism.

 RECENT POSTS